azamatbekmurat/tap-room-react/README.md

 ## Description

-This is React app for a bar (or kombucha store) to track their kegs.
+This is React app for a bar (or kombucha store) to track their kegs where user can see the list of kegs.

 <h3> The Layout of the Project </h3>
 <p align="center">